Hassan Bek Mosque: 20th century

-Minaret collapse and reconstruction
+21st century

+In October 2000, in the wake of riots by Israeli Arabs and Palestinians, the Hassan Bek Mosque in Jaffa was stoned by Israeli Jews, who tried to set it on fire.

 The authorities gave permission for the Jaffa Arabs to restore the minaret, using volunteer work and funds provided by the governments of Jordan and Saudi Arabia.
-This is considered by Jaffa Arabs an important milestone in their recovered self-awareness and assertiveness in defence of their communal rights.
+This is considered by Jaffa Arabs to be an important milestone in their recovered self-awareness and assertiveness in defence of their communal rights.
 The reconstructed minaret is twice as tall as the original one.

-Up to the present, Jaffa Arabs maintain an ongoing presence in the renovated mosque, and prayers are held in it regularly, though it is a considerable distance from the neighbourhood where the Muslim community of Jaffa is living.
+Up to the present, Jaffa Arabs maintain an ongoing presence in the renovated mosque, and prayers are held in it regularly, though it is a considerable distance from the neighborhood where the Muslim community of Jaffa largely lives.